| Title: | Efficient Plotting of Large-Sized Data |

 the figure, down-sampler and its options included in the instance,

-while making the plot using shiny_hugeplot
+while making the plot using shiny_hugeplot function is easier (see examples).

-See the super class (plotly_datahandler
+See the super class (plotly_datahandler) to find more members

-to handle the data in plotly
+to handle the data in plotly.

-An R6::R6Class
+An R6::R6Class object

--> downsampler
+shinyHugePlot::plotly_datahandler -> downsampler

-Options for aggregating (down-sampling) data registered in this instance.
+downsample_optionsOptions for aggregating (down-sampling) data registered in this instance.

-Default sample size.
+n_out_defaultDefault sample size.

-Default aggregator instance.
+aggregator_defaultDefault aggregator instance.

 new()